Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

-\begin{proposition} In the project salary model the bid of a strongly winning coalition is equal to the maximal allowed price $v$. \end{proposition} \begin{proof} Let $\coal$ be a strongly winning coalition.
+\begin{lemma2stub} In the project salary model the bid of a strongly winning team is equal to the maximal allowed price $v$. \end{lemma2stub} \begin{proof} Let $\coal$ be a strongly winning team.
 If $b_{\coal} < v$ we could increase the salaries of some participating agents.
-The resulting coalition would implicitly endanger $\coal$. \end{proof}
+The resulting team would implicitly endanger $\coal$. \end{proof}

-Proposition~\ref{prop:maxBid} is a consequence of the fact that the coalition $\coal$ can be endangered by a coalition $\coal'$ having the same set of the participants but different salaries.
-An alternative characterization disallows such behavior; we do not explore this path further in our paper.

-Theorem~\ref{thm:rigorStrongWinningCharacter}~and~Proposition~\ref{prop:maxBid} show that the problem of finding a strongly winning coalition collapses to the problem of finding a feasible coalition.
-The problem thus becomes an optimization problem; the strategic behavior of agents does not have an influence on this procedure.